eclipse-iceoryx/iceoryx2/FAQ.md

 accessed by other processes.
 As a result, data types such as `String`, `Vec`, or `HashMap` cannot be used as payload types.

+Additionally, every data type must be annotated with `#[repr(C)]`.
+The Rust compiler may reorder the members of a struct, which can lead to undefined behavior if another process expects a different ordering.

 To address this, iceoryx2 provides shared-memory-compatible data types.
 You can refer to the [complex data types example](examples/rust/complex_data_types), which demonstrates the use of `FixedSizeByteString` and `FixedSizeVec`.